pfsense/docs/source/releases/2-4-1-new-features-and-changes.rst

    `#7939 <https://redmine.pfsense.org/issues/7939>`__
 -  Added UEFI 32 and UEFI 64 filenames defined inside a pool to dhcpd.conf `#7949 <https://redmine.pfsense.org/issues/7949>`__
--  Fixed operation of the “Reset All States on WAN IP Change” GUI setting `#7921 <https://redmine.pfsense.org/issues/7921>`__
+-  Fixed operation of the "Reset All States on WAN IP Change" GUI setting `#7921 <https://redmine.pfsense.org/issues/7921>`__
 -  Changed OpenVPN to retry client auth when it fails by default (auth-retry nointeract)